|Approved by||Senate, 30 April 2014|

-5.3 Students in all other programmes or papers should apply to the Examinations Office.
+5.3 Students in all other programmes or papers should apply to the Student Administration.

 5.4 The special consideration may consist of the following, except that the provisions in clauses (d) and (f) are not available for students enrolled in programmes identified in regulation 5.2:

 (a) a decision that no action is justified or appropriate; or